dolcikey/TimeSeriesForecasting_BeijingAirQuality/README.md

 # Project

 For this project, we aim to analyze the sampled particulate matter from the twelve testing sites in Beijing in order to identify key trends and predict the levels of **PM 2.5** (particulate matter with a circumference of 2.5 microns).

 This is small particulate matter that can be suspended in the air for long periods of time before it enters the lungs.

-First, we moved to combine all of the twelve sites into a single dataset –– visualizing each of the pollutants and weather phenomenons.
+First, we moved to combine all of the twelve sites into a single dataset interpolating the data.

-Then we tested for stationarity, causality between the features, and whether there was correlation between the features and time periods throughout our dataset.
+We tested for stationarity and whether there was correlation between the features and time periods throughout our dataset.

 Next, we began to fit models in an effort to prepare our models to predict the last twenty percent of the data that we had set aside as a test case.

-We next decided to focus on a univariate time series forecast vs a multivariate time series forecast.
-The reason for the switch was that the hardware was unable to keep up with the amount of observations and features.
+Due to the time constraints and large amount of data, we decided to focus on a univariate time series forecast vs a multivariate time series forecast. --One reason for the switch was that our hardware was unable to keep up with the amount of observations and features in an hourly prediction with multiple feature.

 # Structure of Repository
 - PNG -- contains images created during EDA and those linked in README
 - 001_Data_Cleaning.ipynb -- contains all processes that went into cleaning the time series
-- 002_EDA.ipynb -- contains code that creates the visuals for the project
+- 002_EDA.ipynb -- creates the visuals and shows analysis of those visuals for the project
-- 003_Modeling.ipynb -- contains case where we tested forecasting models against holdout data
+- 003_Modeling.ipynb -- contains forecasting models against holdout data
 - README.md

 # Business Case

 1. Marking a Target/Identifying Stakeholders
 	- To whom does it matter if we can predict the amount of particulate matter in the air?
-		1. **Residents of an Area**:
+		1. **Residents of an Area and Tourists**:
 		Will they be able to enjoy time outdoors?
 		2. **People Who Suffer From Respiratory Illnesses**:
 		Will their conditions worsen?
 		Do they have to worry about loved ones contracting the same illness if not already predisposed?
+		Will this contribute to premature death?

 2. Understanding how different countries and regions may battle against the proliferation of particulate matter
 	- Are some regions experiencing a rise in PM 2.5 while others are experiencing a decrese?

 3. Understanding the viability in different models
-	- Is it better to use a neural network or the basic ARIMA?
+	- Is it better to use a Facebook Prophet or a basic ARIMA?
+	- Will SARIMAX models work with this data set?
 	- Does the best model do a good job of predicting the target levels?

 # Data

 Before we dive deeper into the questions, here is some information on our data.

 1. The data is focused on 12 testing sites in and around Beijing's city center from 2013-2017.
 2. The data here was downloaded from *The University of California - Irvine* Machine Learning Repository.
     - You can find the dataset and dictionary [here](https://archive.ics.uci.edu/ml/datasets/Beijing+Multi-Site+Air-Quality+Data).

 ## Descriptive Statistics
 Now we will briefly discuss what our dataset contains.

 1. PM 2.5: The target variable has ranges within which it can fall.
 ![Hazard Levels](PNG/blank_hazard_level.png)